Environmental Law Clinic

 - Environmental Dispute Resolution Program – EDRP provides students with essential negotiation and conflict management skills, as well as opportunities to practice environmental dispute resolution and collaborative problem-solving techniques.
 The clinic student in 2015 participated in mediations with the Green River grazing dispute.

-- Utah Clean Energy – a non-profit organization whose mission is to lead and accelerate the clean energy transformation.
+- Utah Clean Energy – Utah Clean Energy is a non-profit organization whose mission is to lead and accelerate the clean energy transformation.
 Internship duties include legal research and writing regarding: 1) state and federal legal issues pertinent to electric utility regulation, renewable energy and climate change; and 2) local wind ordinances in Utah, Colorado, Arizona, New Mexico and Nevada.

 - Other placements may be arranged on an individual basis.